gcommeau/skyview-traffic/README.md

 Skyview has a database of elementary students, each associated with a family number and a classroom.
 In order to pick up their children, the parents need to present their family number card to one of the volunteers.

-The school used to have a system in place, but it unfortunately partially stopped working.
+The school used to have a system in place, but unfortunately, it recently partially stopped working.
 This web application provides a replacement for the previous system.

 # Usage